• Skip to primary navigation

 Uses for Romesco dip

-• Makes a delicious, healthy snack with raw vegetables like carrot and celery sticks.
+- Makes a delicious, healthy snack with raw vegetables like carrots and celery sticks.

-• Toss with pasta like spaghetti or penne.
-Can mix in as a pasta sauce or bake with grated cheese on top.
+- Toss with pasta like spaghetti or penne.
+Mix it in as a pasta sauce or bake it with grated cheese on top.

-• Use as pizza sauce or drizzle over finished pizza.
+- Use it as pizza sauce or a drizzle over pizza.

 More recipes from Europe